-The science and psychology behind how to control anyone’s behavior – thoughts, feelings, actions – easily without effort – here’s how:
+The science and psychology behind how to control anyone’s behavior – thoughts, feelings, desires, actions – without effort – here’s how:

-There are 2 “brains” in everyone – first logic (broccoli) – sacrifice now, reward later – the brain which makes New Year’s resolutions (which almost always fail) – then there’s the brain most often deciding real results.
+There are 2 “brains” driving behavior – logic – broccoli, study – sacrifice now, reward later – this brain makes New Year’s resolutions (which almost always fail) – override desire by logic to gain future reward – then there’s the brain behind behavior:

-Emotion (Nestle, Coca-Cola, Nabisco, Reese’s) rule – logic (Tanimura – a broccoli manufacturer) no one knows – will you be the person doing what works – obsessed by everyone – or no one remembers – does what’s “logical” – all people should logically want (but don’t)?
+Emotion (Nestle, Coca-Cola, Nabisco, Reese’s) always by far outsell logic (Tanimura – a broccoli manufacturer, who nobody knows) – will you be the person who does what works – obsessed over – or no one remembers – does what’s “logical” – people should want (but don’t)?

 Master persuaders become experts in the art of crafting desire – ignore logic – offer craving – and in return, get lifetime loyalty from billions who desperately crave them (even while despising them) – but virtually always choose them – logic doesn’t control choice.